Units, zero-divisors and idempotents in rings graded by torsion-free groups: Preliminaries on group graded rings

-\begin{remark} There are plenty of group graded rings whose gradations are non-degenerate but not necessarily strong.
-For example crystalline graded rings \cite{NVO2008}, epsilon-strongly graded rings \cite{NOP2018}, and in particular crossed products by unital twisted partial actions.
+\begin{remark} There are plenty of group graded rings whose gradings are non-degenerate but not necessarily strong.
+For example crystalline graded rings \cite{NVO2008}, (nearly) epsilon-strongly graded rings \cite{NO2020,NOP2018}, and in particular Leavitt path algebras and crossed products by unital twisted partial actions.
 However, it should be noted that an epsilon-strongly $G$-graded ring $R$, and in particular a partial crossed product, for which $R_e$ is a domain, is necessarily strongly graded by a subgroup of $G$. \end{remark}